 This is not a hot yoga class.
 The studio temperature will be adjusted depending on outside weather conditions to suit the comfort level of students and to optimize the benefits of the practice.
 Usually, the temperature will range between 76 degrees and 80 degrees, with the maximum being the exception rather than the rule.

-In the tradition of classical yoga it consists of the primary asanas with backbends, and gives a flavor of the intermediate ashtanga practice.
-The class is physically demanding and mentally challenging.
+In the tradition of classical yoga it consists of the primary asanas and moves on to give a flavor of intermediate and advanced ashtanga yoga.
+Backbends and inversions are a integral part of the practice.
 Postures are held up to 10 breaths giving the student time to focus on both the internal mental and external physical movement.
-Appropriate modifications are offered to suit individual needs.

 Svastha is a breath first practice.
 This class works on going in and quieting the mind through the use of breath.
 Good breath work is essential to finding the quietness inside and deepening the practice.